 Quick, Easy Behavior Management

 This plan is positive, motivating, and incredibly easy to implement.
-Best of all, it’s cheap,easy,and fun for the class as they work together to build teamwork.
+Best of all, it’s simple and fun for the class as students work together to build teamwork.

 The picture above is a monster truck that I chose mainly to motivate a student who was refusing to participate in class discussions.
 On days that he raised his hand to join in, the class earned a puzzle piece.